ART(IST) MUST BE BEAUTIFUL - The Agony, the Bliss, the Transformational Healing Power of Art

 And so she brushes.

 So there you have it.
-That was my reaction to the 1975 video performance of Marina Abramović.
-(1-6) It is called, if you haven’t guessed already, “Art Must Beautiful, Artist Must Be Beautiful.”
+That was my reaction to the 1975 video performance art of Marina Abramović.
+(1-6) This piece is called, if you haven’t guessed already, “Art Must Beautiful, Artist Must Be Beautiful.”
+And yes.
+I was being literal when I said it is forty-five minutes straight of her looking at herself in the mirror and brushing her hair, saying the same thing over and over, while spanning the gamut of emotions these two phrases evoke in her.
 (2)

-I remember first hearing about Performance Art.
-(6) This medium received a lot of disparagement when I was young.
+I remember first hearing about Performance Art when I was a kid.
+(6) This medium received a lot of disparagement.
 There was a lot of eye-rolling and sniggering by people who didn't get it.
 (There still is.)
 "That's not art!" people would snort.
 (They still do.)

 When Marina Abramović speaks about being an innovator in this artistic medium that was at first called "ridiculous," and while describing the birth of it inside her, she says that she had been a black sheep all her life.
 That she had felt the need to rebel against everything and everybody in order to create her own space after enduring abuse.
 (1)